LoQiseaking69/SephsBIOME/src/README.md

 - `performanceViz.py`: 📊 Script for visualizing the performance metrics of the models over time.

-- `sensor_data.py`: 📡 Manages the generation and processing of synthetic sensor data for simulations.
+- `sensor_data.py`: 📡 Manages the processing of actual sensor data or synthetic for simulations.

 - `simulator.py`: 🌐 Simulates the environment in which the digital organisms (*RL Agents adapted for simulated action space via network model iteration; evolving, through simulated cummulative reward via optimized synthetic data AND real-time sensor input for NLP and kinematic behavior model optimization via GA over time) to re-inforce data interaction VIA ROS2 and evolve state adaptability and informed responses...